virtlab-unibo/cpkg-on-rails/README.md

 To authenticate users the defaut is google omniauth (can change with devise configuration file `config/initializers/devise.rb`).

-To create the first administrator use the the `cpkg:users:create_admin_user` task:
+To create the first administrator use the `cpkg:users:create_admin_user` task:

     $ rake cpkg:users:create_admin_user

-At this point you can start the rails server and login.
+At this point you can start the rails server and login with your google creadentials as administrator.

 ## Usage